 After years of treating thousands of cases of thinning hair, The Belgravia Centre has found by closely monitoring every case, that the problem can almost always be fully reversed if caught at the early stages.
 This means that the hair thinning will be stopped and the hair’s appearance could visually return to its original state from the use of a Belgravia treatment course.
-Our hair loss success stories are testament to this – they contain comments written by patients who have received success from a Belgravia treatment course from our comments book or Facebook page, as well as their hair growth photo-scans (which are taken of every patient who visits one of our clinics).
+Our hair loss success stories are testament to this – they contain comments from patients who have received success from a Belgravia treatment course – taken from our clinic comments books, the Belgravia Facebook page or Google+ pages – alongside their hair growth photo-scans (which are taken of every patient who visits one of our clinics).

 But what’s the difference between thinning hair and hair loss?

 What’s the difference between men’s and women’s thinning hair?

 General female hair thinning conditions are usually limited to women’s hair becoming diffusely thinner.
-Men’s thinning hair will generally result in baldness without treatment, although this is not always the case and depends on the severity of the condition.
-Although most women with genetic hair thinning, diffuse hair loss or telogen effluvium will experience hair loss as well as thinning hair, women will not usually reach the point of complete baldness.
+Men’s hair thinning will generally result in baldness without treatment, although this is not always the case and depends on the severity of the condition.
+Although most women with thinning hair – whether caused by genetics, diffuse hair loss or telogen effluvium – will experience hair loss as well as thinning, women will not usually reach the point of complete baldness.

 How does The Belgravia Centre achieve such promising levels of hair regrowth?

-The Belgravia Centre’s hair loss pharmacies can provide a number of high strength minoxidil products – to find out more, please contact the clinic.
+The Belgravia Centre has specialist in-clinic hair loss pharmacies which can provide treatments, including a range of high strength minoxidil products – to find out more, please contact the clinic.
 These products are effective in treating many patterns and levels of thinning hair.
 Our hair loss treatment programmes have helped many thousands of men and women to sustain and improve their hair density.